ddev/ddev/docs/users/extend/additional-services.md

 - The Solr admin interface will be accessible at: `http://<projectname>.ddev.site:8983/solr/` For example, if the project is named "_myproject_" the hostname will be: `http://myproject.ddev.site:8983/solr/`.
 - To access the Solr container from the web container use: `http://solr:8983/solr/`
-- A Solr core is automatically created with the name "_dev_"; it can be accessed at the URL: `http://solr:8983/solr/dev`
+- A Solr core is automatically created with the name "dev"; it can be accessed (from inside the web container) at the URL: `http://solr:8983/solr/dev` or from the host at `http://<projectname>.ddev.site:8983/solr/#/~cores/dev`.

 ## Memcached
 This recipe adds a Memcached 1.5 container to a project.
 The default configuration allocates 128 MB of RAM for the Memcached instance; to change that or other command line arguments, edit the `command` array within the docker-compose file.